INSURING YOUR CAR

 GIO’s Comprehensive Car Insurance will cover the cost of repairing or replacing your child’s car, as well as other people’s cars and property, even if your child is at fault.
-It will also cover things like theft, fire and malicious damage.
+It will also cover things like theft, fire (including bushfire) and malicious damage.

 Repairs can be pricey, and if your young driver is underinsured, you’ll probably have to foot the bill.
 With comprehensive car insurance, you’re paying for peace of mind.

 For those looking for a more affordable level of coverage, there’s GIO’s Third Party Car Insurance, which covers damage to other people’s cars and property but not damage to the policy holder’s car if they’re at fault.

 If you’re buying your child a new car, remember the registration costs will usually include Compulsory Third Party (CTP) or Motor Accident Injuries (MAI) Insurance, except in NSW where you’ll need to purchase a CTP Green Slip before registering the vehicle.
 Check your local transport authority’s website if you’re unsure.

 For a convenient way to compare car safety ratings, visit the ANCAP (Australasian New Car Assessment Program) website and search for the car’s make or model.
 Most modern cars have modern safety features like anti-lock brakes, hands free controls and autonomous braking.
 A key feature to look for is electronic stability control — it’ll help your P-plater maintain control of their vehicle around curves and slippery roads.